daniel-barlow/stitchup/README.md

 This is a fresh look at an actual problem: how [Updraft](https://github.com/simplybusiness/uPDraFt/) parses its incoming document creation requests.
-Presently this is tackled in a rather ad-hoc way, in that there are a number of underspecified hashes and we sometimes get validation errors in unexpected places.
+Presently this is tackled in a rather ad-hoc way, in that there are a number of underspecified hashes, we signal invalid data by raising exceptions, and we sometimes get validation errors in unexpected places.

 The approach here is: